-Thirty eight percent of adults said they had experienced mental health issues, and 15 percent said they had experienced a substance abuse issue.
+Thirty eight percent of adults said they had experienced mental health issues, and 15 percent said they had experienced a substance use disorder.

 Below is a list of specific life experiences.
 For each, please indicate if you had experienced it: